gogatep/mme-577-ros/README.md

 This runs the package and verifies that it is setup correctly.

-In one shell/terminal
+Run the following code in one shell/terminal
 ```bash
 cd ~/code/ros_ws_01/
 source devel/setup.bash
 roscore

 ```
-In another shell/terminal
+Run the following code in another shell/terminal
 ```bash
 cd ~/code/ros_ws_01/
 source devel/setup.bash
 roslaunch my_actions action.launch

 ```
-In another shell/terminal
+And run the following code in yet another shell/terminal
 ```bash
 cd ~/code/ros_ws_01/
 source devel/setup.bash